A Vintage Report

 Dessert wine varieties are Aleatico and Picolit (and we use Vermentino as a source grape for our sweet Appassimento style wine).

 Restaurant: open Friday to Sunday 12pm-2.30pm for a la carte and pizza menu.
-Other weekdays our Chef’s Special, Antipasto & Cheese Platters.
+Other weekdays our Chef's Special, Antipasto & Cheese Platters (and in winter, soup and pasta) Please note: Cucina di Lusso is a Trattoria-style restaurant intended to allow potential wine buyers the opportunity to taste our Italian varietal wines in their very best environment – in the company of food!

-Welcome to our Summer menu!
-It’s intended – in both the pizza and a la carte versions – to be a blend of some traditional favourites and a few dishes we haven’t offered before.
+Welcome to our Spring Menu.
+It's intended – in both the pizza and a la carte versions – to be a blend of some traditional Italian favourites and a few dishes we haven't offered before.
 We invite you all to come out, taste some, and give us your thoughts!

 We are pleased to present our new Wedding e-brochure – with all the information you need to plan a beautiful wedding at di Lusso Estate.
 Imagine your special wedding day in our vineyard setting with the gorgeous lake as a backdrop!
 Click here to go to our Wedding page.